 \subsection{Comparison With Other Similar Corpora}

-We present our corpus statistics in \autoref{tab:stats}, along with other similar minimal pair benchmarks for comparison.
-We can see that, while QFrBLiMP is more modest in size compared to synthetic large-scale corpora like BLiMP or MultiBLiMP, it offers a competitive number of 20 linguistic phenomena, surpassing benchmarks like CLiMP (16) and providing significantly broader paradigmatic coverage than MultiBLiMP (6).
-Moreover, all pairs are established from an official Quebec-French grammar source and rather than leveraging a synthetic processing pipeline, ours was created from human annotation, ensuring a higher-quality corpus.
-This grammar-driven approach ensures that the dataset precisely tests attested linguistic phenomena specific to this variety.
-This provides a focused and rich dataset for evaluating the grammatical understanding of models in Quebec-French.
+We present our corpus statistics in \autoref{tab:stats}, along with other similar MP benchmarks for comparison.
+We can see that, while QFrBLiMP is smaller than synthetic large-scale corpora like BLiMP or MultiBLiMP, it offers a competitive 20 LPs, surpassing benchmarks like CLiMP (16) and providing significantly broader paradigmatic coverage than MultiBLiMP (6).
+Moreover, all pairs are drawn from an official Quebec-French grammar source, rather than a synthetic processing pipeline; ours was created from human annotation, ensuring a higher-quality corpus.
+This grammar-driven approach ensures that the dataset precisely tests attested LP specific to this variety.
+This provides a focused, rich dataset for evaluating models' grammatical understanding in Quebec-French.